 Does metabolic rate evolve in parallel with the life history?

 Metabolic rates and life history strategies are both thought to set the ‘pace of life’ but whether they evolve in tandem is not well understood.
-Here, using a common garden experiment that compares replicate paired populations, I show that Trinidadian guppy (Poecilia reticulata) populations that evolved a fast-paced life history in high predation environments have consistently higher metabolic rates than guppies that evolved a slow-paced life history in low predation environments.
+Here, using a common garden experiment that compares replicate paired populations, we show that Trinidadian guppy (Poecilia reticulata) populations that evolved a fast-paced life history in high predation environments have consistently higher metabolic rates than guppies that evolved a slow-paced life history in low predation environments.

 Furthermore, by transplanting guppies from high to low predation environments, we show that metabolic rate evolves in parallel with the pace of life history, at a rapid rate, and in the same direction as found for naturally occurring populations.
 Together, these multiple lines of inference provide evidence for a tight evolutionary coupling between metabolism and the pace of life history.

 is phenotypic plasticity in metabolic rate accompanied by changes in behavior?

 Energy stores are essential for the overwinter survival of many temperate and polar animals, but individuals within a species often differ in how quickly they deplete their reserves.
 These disparities in overwinter performance may be explained by differences in their physiological and behavioral flexibility in response to food scarcity.
 However, little is known about whether individuals exhibit correlated or independent changes in these traits, and how these phenotypic changes collectively affect their winter energy use.